gabesargeant/blog/gabrielsargeant/content/posts/graph2/index.md

 I'm going to build two graphs.
 Or two tree's which I will join onto mesh blocks forming one graph.

-{{<image name="tree2.png" alt="Possible new output tree">}}

-All have a trunk at the Austrlaia Level, but one is the ASGS the other is Non-ASGS regions.
+All have a trunk at the Australia level, but one is the ASGS the other is Non-ASGS regions.

 They join at the leaves.